Short on time?

 1. Contact A Fire Damage Restoration Company

 After the fire department is finished putting out the fire, you’re going to be left with fire damage, obviously, but also water damage, smoke damage, and potentially mold damage if you skip this step.
+The first thing to do when your house burns down is to contact an emergency service restoration company.
 A fire damage restoration company will begin the fire, water, and smoke mitigation process.

 The sooner you make this call, the less damage you’ll end up with.
 Thankfully, a lot of restoration companies will help you with the next step.